David is awesome! Settled my case quickly and is definitely the right man for the job. Highly recommended.”

 - Finally: consult an experienced personal injury attorney as soon as practicable if you or family members in your vehicle have suffered serious injuries or death.
 A Fort Lauderdale injury attorney cannot only assist you in dealing with the legal paperwork, but also do the important legwork necessary to investigate the accident, advise you on how to protect yourself, and assist you with the legal aspects of the accident while you concentrate on the important job of recovering.

-Fort Lauderdale Injury Lawyer David I. Fuchs Can Help You with Your Automobile Insurance Claims
+We Can Help You With Your Automobile Insurance Claims

 If you or someone you love has been injured in an automobile accident, contact your accident attorney in Fort Lauderdale toll-free at (800) 570-2858.
 Your call is free, your consultation is free, and there is no obligation to hire me as your attorney.
 I will not charge you any up-front fees for my services: you pay attorneys’ fees only if and when you recover damages.